-Synod representatives are elected by their ministry unit to debate and consider the work of the whole Church as it is presented at Synod and to make decisions accordingly.
-Synod reps are then responsible for informing the members of their ministry unit, especially the governing body, about what happens at Synod and the resolutions or decisions made.
+Synod representatives are elected by their parish to debate and consider the work of the whole Church as it is presented at Synod and to make decisions accordingly.
+Synod reps are then responsible for informing the members of their parish, especially the vestry, about what happens at Synod and the resolutions or decisions made.